liquity/dev/README.md

 ## Liquity Overview

 Liquity is a collateralized debt platform.
 Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
-The individual collateralized debt positions are called troves.
+The individual collateralized debt positions are called Troves.

 The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties: